facundop3/testing-react-workshop/src/__tests__/ui-based-assertions.md

 #### Testing Tips for our automated tests:
   - Don't focus on the implementation details of what you're testing.
   - Try to keep the automated testing as close as possible to the way the user will interact with our components.
-  - Think how would you test your app if you are a manual tester.
+  - Think how you would test your app if you were a manual tester.

 #### Ok let's go: